JohnW9/tp_astro/readme.md

 # Setup

-Python version: 3.7 or after
+Python version: 3.7 or after <br>
-In order to use it the modules in *requirement.txt* must be available for the used python interpreter Copy the [*Cameras* folder](https://drive.google.com/drive/folders/1heMNF-fCXqoXDatZ4CJjCBfjY_bv1eqs?usp=share_link) in root to get the calibration files from the camera
+In order to use it the modules in *requirement.txt* must be available for the used python interpreter <br>
+Copy the [*Cameras* folder](https://drive.google.com/drive/folders/1heMNF-fCXqoXDatZ4CJjCBfjY_bv1eqs?usp=share_link) in root to get the calibration files from the camera

 # Usage